AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 Unlike regular dev environments, which deploy code via Cloud Manager pipeline, developers use command line tools to sync code from a local development environment to the RDE.
 Once the changes have been successfully tested in an RDE, they should be deployed to a regular Cloud Development environment through the Cloud Manager pipeline, which will put the code through the appropriate quality gates.

-## Runmodes {#runmodes}
+## Run Modes {#runmodes}

 In existing AEM solutions, customers have the option of running instances with arbitrary run modes and apply OSGI configuration or install OSGI bundles to those specific instances.
 Run modes that are defined typically include the *service* (author and publish) and the environment (rde, dev, stage, prod).

 AEM as a Cloud Service on the other hand is more opinionated about which run modes are available and how OSGI bundles and OSGI configuration can be mapped to them:

 * OSGI configuration run modes must reference RDE, dev, stage, prod for the environment or author, publish for the service.
 A combination of `<service>.<environment_type>` is being supported whereas these have to be used in this particular order (for example `author.dev` or `publish.prod`).
 The OSGI tokens should be referenced directly from code rather than using the `getRunModes` method, which will no longer include the `environment_type` at runtime.
 For more information, see [Configuring OSGi for AEM as a Cloud Service](/help/implementing/deploying/configuring-osgi.md).
 * OSGI bundles run modes are limited to the service (author, publish).
-Per-run mode OSGI bundles should be installed in the content package under either `install/author` or `install/publish`.
+Per-run mode OSGI bundles should be installed in the content package under either `install.author` or `install.publish`.

 Like the existing AEM solutions, there is no way to use run modes to install just content for specific environments or services.
 If it was desired to seed a dev environment with data or HTML that isn't on stage or production, package manager could be used.